This friendly guide explores how traditional healing and modern care can meet respectfully in Australia.

 Setting expectations: timelines, effects, and outcomes

-• Focus on controllable actions: hydration, gentle movement, breath work, and consistent sessions to amplify benefit.
+• Focus on controllable actions: hydration, gentle movement, breathwork, and consistent sessions to amplify benefit.

 How to engage safely and respectfully with a Witch doctor